 Why Ride Your Bike Clipped in?

-Using clipless SPD pedals or really any clipless pedals isn’t easy for beginners.
+Using clipless SPD pedals or really any clipless pedals isn’t easy for people new to road cycling and mountain biking.
 And even after you learn how to clip in and out of these pedals, it’s still possible to fall over.
 So, why use difficult-to-use pedals when you could just use flat-platform pedals?

 6 Reasons to Use Clipless Pedals Such as SPDs